mutations 2 global change (m2gc)

-Oct 17 2019 we will zoom with Ruth Shaw and discuss her paper (doi.org/10.1086/700565) on the limits of evolutionary prediction.
+- Oct 17 2019 (1.30pm Carnegie Library room) we will have a videoconference with Ruth Shaw (U Minnesota) and discuss her paper (doi.org/10.1086/700565) on the limits of evolutionary prediction.
 This paper is also a great introduction to a century of mathematical population genetics.

-Oct 24 2019 will feature an e-talk by Richard Neher (Basel Biozentrum) and we will discuss his nextrain.org platform.
+- Oct 24 2019 (9am Carnegie Global Ecology conference room) will feature a videoconference talk by Richard Neher (Basel Biozentrum) and we will discuss his nextrain.org platform (dx.doi.org/10.1093/bioinformatics/bty407).
 This is a virus evolution monitoring website feeding from global clinical datasets that uses phylogenetics to predict the next infectious strains.

-Nov 26 2019 will feature an e-talk from Tom Crowther (ETH) and we will discuss the recent global restoration projection paper (dx.doi.org/10.1126/science.aax0848), which recently proposed 0.9 billion hectares of canopy cover could be restored to sink 205 gigatonnes of CO2.
+- Nov 26 2019 will feature a videoconference talk from Tom Crowther (ETH) and we will discuss the recent global restoration projection paper (dx.doi.org/10.1126/science.aax0848), which recently proposed 0.9 billion hectares of canopy cover could be restored to sink 205 gigatonnes of CO2.

 - Dec 5 2019 will feature a talk by Matthew Kling (UC Berkeley) and we will discuss the use of various quantitative large-scale models to understand the vulnerabilities of vegetation across the landscape (http://matthewkling.github.io/media/).